two people talk to a woman holding a puppy

 Now that your new policies are approved and in place, your procedures work to maximize adoptions, and your team is trained and raring to go, it’s time to make sure your community knows that you have an Adopters Welcome program.

-As your team grows with your Adopters Welcome philosophy and program, you can have confidence that you are still maximizing adoptions by occasionally examining the policies and procedures you've put in place.
+As your team grows with your Adopters Welcome philosophy and program, you can have confidence that you’re still maximizing adoptions by regularly examining the policies and procedures you’ve put in place.
+Barriers have a way of sneaking back in, and regular reviews of your process can help prevent this and open a dialogue with staff and volunteers who may want to add a new barrier.

 Back to Top